 Studies/Test in plant growth has shown a 12 Watt 6500K Full spectrum/daylight LED Surpassing a similar 175 Watt 6500K Full spectrum Metal Halide!!

-See this article for further explanation: Aquarium Lighting Facts & Information
+See this article for further explanation: Aquarium Lighting; LED Controlled Test

 Up to 50,000 hour lamp life (equivalent to 6x fluorescent lighting) with no significant deterioration of spectral quality (unlike ALL fluorescents).

-Along with AquaRay LED emitter bin specifications which are the cutting edge in aquarium lighting; AquaRay uses pulse width modulation (PWM) to control their LED lighting as opposed to using current reduction used by many competing brands of LED Fixtures.
+AquaRay uses "Pulse Width Modulation" (PWM) to control their LED lighting as opposed to using "Reduction of Current" used by MOST competing brands of LED Fixtures.

-These bin specifications include very specific 465-485nm, More Focused ML-E blue emitters for which the highest PUR/PAR is found.
+These bin specifications include the ML-E blue emitters for which the highest PUR/PAR is found.

 As well TMC now has the unlensed Cree XT-E Fiji Blue, 420-465nm.